approov/web-quickstart-hcaptcha-javascript/SHAPES-EXAMPLE.md

 ## WHAT YOU WILL NEED

 * Access to a trial or paid Approov account
-* The Approov web SDK, `approov.js` - please email support@approov.io to request this file
 * Be [registered](https://www.hcaptcha.com/signup-interstitial) with hCaptcha
 * The `approov` command line tool [installed](https://approov.io/docs/latest/approov-installation/) with access to your account
 * A web server or Docker installed